gapn/reaction-time/README.md

 ## Key Features

 - [x] **Interactive Learning:** Learn the chemical formulas of common molecules like Water (H₂O) and Carbon Dioxide (CO₂) in a fun, hands-on way.
-- [ ] **Fast-Paced Timed Rounds:** Race against a 2-minute clock to combine as many atoms as you can.
+- [x] **Fast-Paced Timed Rounds:** Race against a 1-minute clock to combine as many atoms as you can.
 Perfect for a quick gaming session!
 - [x] **Intuitive Drag-and-Drop Controls:** A simple and accessible interface where you just drag atoms to build molecules.
-- [ ] **Dynamic Difficulty:** The game starts with simple molecules and gradually introduces more complex compounds as your score increases.
+- [x] **Dynamic Difficulty:** The game starts with simple molecules and gradually introduces more complex compounds as your score increases.

 ---